Burns and Scalds Minor Burns without blisters.

 Snake Bites

 Call the Poison Control Center for snake bites.
 Do not apply ice.
-Take your child to Children’s Hospital Emergency room as soon as possible.
+Take your child to Valley Children’s Hospital Emergency room as soon as possible.

 Splint the injured arm or leg.
 Keep the injured arm or leg elevated if possible.